YongBong946/Imagistic-be/README.md

 <h2>Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?</h2>
->Having to complete the first 6 months within Coder Academy, this time round as a team, we felt that we are more prepared conceptually, and able to have a better understanding on how to approach certain task.
-The course has also made us become a better "googler".
+>Having to complete the first 6 months within Coder Academy, this time round as a team, we felt that we are more prepared conceptually, and able to have a better understanding on how to approach certain task on hand.
+The course has also made us become a better "googler".<br/>
 >Agile methodology is a powerful tool that everyone should be holding on to.
 It is definitely a tool that is worth looking deeper into to understand how it can be applied once we are in the workforce.

+***